(The ROMAN EMPIRE DISINTEGRATES – continued)

 The tract was ignored.
 The imperial bureaucracy remained corrupt.
-Government positions were hereditary, honest government officials were rare, and the conquered peoples who made up the empire continued to detest officials as they did soldiers.
+Government positions were hereditary, honest government officials were rare, and people continued to detest officials as they did soldiers.
 Christian emperors had not changed that.

 As for buying bigger and better equipped armies through increased taxation, already common people were over-taxed, and taxes were often taken by force, and at times with torture.
 Continual demands of the army and the empire's enormous bureaucracy were exhausting the empire's economy and adding to the alienation of those who peopled the empire.
 Meanwhile, tax evasions by the rich remained common, and the bigger landowners continued to pass their share of taxes onto their tenants.
 In the provinces suffering from invasions, people were forbidden to bear arms, limiting their ability to defend against any invasion.
 But hardly any loyalty to Rome remained.

-The leadership necessary to turn the empire was not about the come from its emperors.
+The leadership to change the drift toward the empire's failure was not about to come from its emperors.
 Rule was divided again between two emperors.
-Valentinian I, who rule from 364 to 375, was emperor of the western half of the empire, and his brother, Valens, was emperor in the eastern half, also beginning in the year 364.
-Both were intelligent military men dedicated to doing right, but like Marcus Aurelius in the previous century, they were not socio-political revolutionaries.
+Valentinian I, who ruled from 364 to 375, was emperor of the western half of the empire, and his brother, Valens, was emperor in the eastern half, also beginning in the year 364.
+Both were intelligent military men dedicated to doing right, but like Marcus Aurelius in the previous century, they were not dedicated to social or political change.

 Valentinian and his army defeated German invasions three times, and he remained at the Rhine frontier for seven years, building fortifications.
 During this time, Rome's British province was again invaded.
 The invaders were Saxons, Angles and Jutes, collectively known as Anglo-Saxons.
-The Jutes and Angles were from Jutland, and the Saxons were from Germany.
+The Jutes and Angles were from Jutland (today Denmark), and the Saxons were from Germany.
 And Britannia was attacked by men from Frisia (today on the coast of the Netherlands).
-These peoples journeyed a hundred miles in their boats along the northern coastline of Gaul to Britannia's eastern coast.
+These peoples journeyed a hundred miles in their boats to Britannia's eastern coast.
 There they destroyed many villages, allowing many slaves to escape.
 Tribes from Scotland, called Picts, took advantage of the invasions and pushed south across Hadrian's wall, and tribes from Ireland began a series of destructive raids against Britannia's western coast.
 Valentinian sent his best commander to rescue Britannia, and by 369 the Roman army succeeded in re-establishing Roman authority there, protecting a network of councils that had been established by Britannia's Celts.

 In 374, German tribes crossed the Danube River into Pannonia.
 Some tribes of Samatians also crossed into the empire.
 Valentinian went to the frontier to meet the challenge.
 There, in 375, he died of a stroke, and his sixteen year-old son, Gratian, succeeded him as emperor of the western half of the empire.

 Valens responded to the uprising by deciding to drive the Visigoths back across the border.
 His nephew Gratian, emperor in the western half of the empire, had recently won victories against invading Germans along the Rhine, and he asked Valens to wait for help from him and his armies before attacking.
-Valens might have easily defeated the Visigoths, but Valens was jealous of the glory that Gratian had already won, and he wanted all the glory from the coming war to himself.
-In 378, before Gratin and his troops arrived, he attacked the Visigoths in Thrace.
+Valens might have easily defeated the Visigoths, but he was jealous of the glory that Gratian had already won and wanted all the glory from the coming war to himself.
+In 378, before Gratin and his troops arrived, he attacked the Visigoths.
 The empire's infantry was no match for Visigoth cavalry units.
 It was a revelation for the Romans and would lead to downgrading the use of foot soldiers for centuries to come.
 In what became known as the Battle of Adianople (100 miles northwest of Constantinople), the Visigoths destroyed two-thirds of Valens' troops and his best generals, and Valens was killed.
 News of the Roman defeat signaled to the world that the Roman Empire was weak and vulnerable, which endangered it further.
 Fall of the city of Rome and disintegration of the empire were approaching.